Chaaampy/html-skeleton/README.md

 There is just a main.js file and the main.min.js file

+## other files

+There is also a .htaccess, which contains the 6G Firewall setup

 ## SPECS

 - For LESS : Any LESS stuff so the style.less could minify and compile into the style.css